-With the unsavory picture painted above, it becomes pertinent, if not urgent to invigorate activities targeted at curtailing the menace of poor knowledge to sexual issues among undergraduates, who represent the cesspool and repository of the future productive human resources.
-Targeting of the undergraduates in the University of Abuja that constitute a major collection of young adults could be of major strategic importance in checking the menace of poor knowledge, and particularly the attendant risk of exposure to incurable STIs including HIV/AIDS.
-Improving their level of awareness about the types, routes of transmission and symptoms of STIs including HIV/AIDS and the preventive measures available, will contribute immensely to mitigating the problems posed by STIs including HIV/AIDS.
+With the unsavory picture painted above, it becomes pertinent, if not urgent to invigorate activities targeted at curtailing the menace of poor knowledge to sexual issues among undergraduates.
+Targeting of the undergraduates in the University of Abuja that constitute a major collection of young adults could be of major strategic importance in checking the menace of poor knowledge.
+This study therefore seeks

+Comment [S1]: You can use the abbreviation STIs throughout your paper, because you defined in the above paragraph once.
+Please change all the remaining Sexually Transmitted Infections coming after this to STIS to assess the level of awareness of the students about the types, routes of transmission, symptoms as well as the preventive measures available for STIs including HIV/AIDS.